DCMLab/form-repetition-ismir23/README.md

   - `plotting.jl`: helper code for plotting
   - `plots.ipynb`: notebook for generating the plots and analyses shown in the paper
 - `data/`: data and results
-  - `essen.tsv`: Essen folksong melodies as note lists
+  - `essen.tsv`: Essen Folksong Collection as note lists
   - `mtc.tsv`: Meertens Tune Collection melodies as note lists (not used)
   - `[grammar_]{xxy,xxyx,example1,example2}.json`: rulesets and grammars for example pieces.
   - `melodies/`: computed rulesets and grammars for short tunes from the Essen corpus